jamesmckeon/backend-coding-challenge/suggest-api.README.md

 - *Longitude* (required if Latitude is provided)
 - *Certainty*:  Indicates how relevant a search result/suggestion is to its source query
 - *Links*: A collection of links that can be used to navigate the Api using the Suggestion's coordinates
-- *MaxResults* the maximum number of results that should be returned, ordered descending by Certainty (optional, default is 10)
+- *MaxResults*: the maximum number of results that should be returned, ordered descending by Certainty (optional, default is 10)

 Example JSON response :